dbullendsl/hvac-comfort-start/README.md

 comfort temperature and automatically schedules preheating so the target temperature is reached *at* the configured comfort time.

-This project is optimized for real-world systems where static schedules and fixed offsets consistently arrive too early or too late.

 ------------------------------------------------------------------------

 ## Key Capabilities